top of page

 Plums

-Ornamental plum trees are everywhere in San Francisco.
-Edible varieties grow beautifully here too.
-The ‘Santa Rosa’ plum, developed by local plant breeder Luther Burbank, is one of the best options for our climate.
-Juicy, sweet, and tangy, it’s a top choice for Bay Area gardeners.
+Ornamental plum trees are everywhere in San Francisco, known for their beautiful blossoms in early spring.
+Edible varieties grow just as beautifully.
+The 'Santa Rosa' plum, developed by Bay Area plant breeder Luther Burbank, is one of the best options for our climate.
+Juicy, sweet, and tangy, it's a reliable producer and a top choice for SF gardens.
+Look for trees on a semi-dwarf rootstock if your space is limited.

 Pluots

-A plum-apricot hybrid, pluots were created in California.
-They thrive in coastal gardens.
+A plum-apricot hybrid developed in California, pluots thrive in coastal gardens.
 Their unique flavor and reliable production make them a smart addition to a San Francisco edible landscape.
+They're self-fertile, which is helpful in small urban yards where there isn't room for a second tree.

 Apples